wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 * Boom now we have a video session.
 * Try joining from multiple tabs/different names!
 * Boom!
 You have video conferencing in Rails!
-* Now let's add some of the functionality you expect in modern video conferencing
+* Now let's add some of the functionality you expect in modern video conferencing:

+  * screensharing: will be limited so that only our moderator can use it
+  * Mute the room
+  * Mute self
+  * Hide self
+  * Select Inputs: mic and camera
+  * Select Audio Output
+  * List other capabilities of Video Express to explore

+**Rest of Tutorial Will be in JS/HTML**

 19. Top - Bottom: Let's build that header
 20. 1.
 Great news!
 Vivid comes with some powerful toolbars